LukasWoodtli/WebPage/pelican/content/intel_architecture.md

     IN AX, 42h;
     OUT 16h, AL;

 It's not possible communicate directly between memory and ports.
-For this a DMA (Direct Memory Access) Hardware is needed.
+For this a DMA (Direct Memory Access) Hardware would be needed.